tekq/elements-search/README.md

-# Archived and unmaintained version for searching packages.
+# Archived and unmaintained package for searching packages.
 # Not needed anymore.